Contents

 The corresponding theoretical basis is a Chicago School concept—"Contestable Market."

-Assume a market with only one firm holding 100% market share, but market barriers are low, allowing other firms to enter and exit the market at low cost.
-In such cases, antitrust action is unnecessary.
-Similarly, if a firm achieved its position solely through normal technological progress and does not directly hinder other firms’ technological advancement through its position, such monopoly position need not be opposed.
+Suppose there is a market with a single firm holding 100 percent of market share, but barriers to entry are low and rival firms can enter and exit at little cost.
+In that case, antitrust intervention may be unnecessary.
+Likewise, if a firm arrived at its position through ordinary technological progress and does not use that position to block the technological progress of others, then its monopoly position alone need not be condemned.

 However, the contestable market theory also has drawbacks.
 For instance, firms might first use below-cost pricing to capture market share, then raise prices.
 Lei Jun once criticized his subordinates, saying what he wanted was not profit but market share.
 This strategy involves using low prices to capture the market first, then gaining dominance, which is why international trade opposes dumping.